 For measuring compliance with the Stock Ownership Guidelines, the HCMC Committee includes: time-based RSUs; time-based restricted shares; shares held in a pension or other deferred compensation plan; and shares owned indirectly.
-However, the HCMC Committee does not include any performance awards or unexercised share appreciation rights or options.
+However, the HCMC Committee does not include any performance awards or unexercised share appreciation rights or options in determining compliance.